Visit Naples: what are the best things to do and see in Naples, one of Italy’s most vibrant cities?

 Where to stay in Naples?

 Like in most large cities, it is important to choose the right neighborhood to stay in Naples to make sure you enjoy the city and its surroundings.
 Many of the places we recommend you should visit are in downtown Naples and its historical center, but some are a bit out so make sure to plan accordingly to make your visit that much more fluid and pleasant.
 There is a large choice of accommodation in Naples, from luxurious hotels to cheap hostels so it should be easy to find and book the perfect place online.
+You can also look for a Airbnb in Naples to find something more authentic and perhaps better suited to your needs.

 A comment ?
 Ask us here !